-The person concerned can receive financial support from the Norwegian authorities to resettle in their home country.
+The person concerned can receive a financial grant from the Norwegian authorities to resettle in their home country.

-The financial support is meant to help the person in the initial phase of resettling in their home country.
-The Norwegian government decides what kind of support the applicant can receive, and it is also the government that finances the support.
+The financial grant is meant to help the person in the initial phase of resettling in their home country.
+The Norwegian government decides what kind of grant the applicant can receive, and it is also the government that finances the grant.

 The amount will depend on when the migrants apply in relation to the deadline for leaving the country.

 |Reintegration grant rates|

 |Description||Amount if you have applied before the deadline for leaving the country or are not registered in Norway||Amount if you have applied after the deadline for leaving the country|

 |Reintegration grant for adults (over the age of 18)||NOK 15,000 per person||NOK 5,000 per person|